DTEA: A Dual-Topology Elastic Actuator Enabling Real-Time Switching Between Series and Parallel Compliance: Mechanical Design

 \section{Mechanical Design}

-The DTEA uses a single elastic element whose connection point is switched between two topologies.
-In both modes, one end of the spring remains attached to the load.
-In SEA mode, the other end is connected to the motor shaft, placing the spring in series.
-In PEA mode, the same end is grounded to the housing, placing the spring in parallel, while a rigid path couples the motor directly to the load.
+The DTEA uses a single elastic element whose grounding point is switched between topologies.
+In SEA mode the spring connects the motor shaft to the load.
+In PEA mode the same spring is grounded to the housing while a rigid path couples the motor directly to the load.
 Fig.~\ref{fig:spring_line_diagrams} illustrates the topology change.
 Fig.~\ref{fig:exploded} shows the assembly and Fig.~\ref{fig:cross_section} shows the torque paths in both modes.